 - If you do not have a copy of your original assessment form then inform the Financial Assessment Team and they will send you a copy of the form you originally submitted with the new assessment form.

 - The new financial assessment form will be sent to you and should be completed within 28 days.
 If you would like support to fill the form in, you can get help from the Financial Assessment team, who can be contacted on 020 7364 5000 or FinancialAssessmentTeam@TowerHamlets.gov.uk.
 Contact Tower Hamlets Connect on 0300 303 6070 or email firstname.lastname@example.org.

 - You will receive a response to your review by letter within 28 days of submitting your form informing you of your revised contribution (if it is revised) for your social care.
 During this period you will not be invoiced for the care and support charges but you will be expected to set aside monies that may be due once the reassessment is completed.
 You should set aside the original amount in case your review does not result in a revised contribution.

 - If you still do not agree with the decision following the review then you can appeal.

 If after following the review process you do not agree with the review outcome, you can appeal the decision.
 Possible reasons why you might want to appeal include:

 - you do not believe that the charging policy has been applied accurately

 - you have additional information that you feel is relevant to your financial assessment that has not been considered to date

 You will need to put in writing your appeal within 28 days of the outcome of the review to the financial assessment team providing information setting out the reason for your appeal.

-If you would like support in the appeal process, you can get help from any advocacy provider including Local Link, who can be contacted on 020 7001 2175 or email@example.com.
+if you would like support in the appeal process, you can contact Tower Hamlets Connect on 0300 303 6070 or email email@example.com.